 Celebrate Committee for Green Foothills’ very own Lennie Roberts and her decades of advocacy with Committee for Green Foothills.
 On the summer solstice, join us to hear about the epic 40-year campaign that culminated with the Devil’s Slide tunnel and help us unveil a new interpretive panel featuring Lennie.

 Ever hike under the stars and a full moon?
-Committee for Green Foothills’ members*, join for an evening moderately strenuous 4-mile hike in Coyote Valley Open Space Preserve with Craige Edgerton, long-time open space advocate.
-If we time it right, you’ll catch the sun setting just as the moon is rising, a sight that left hikers in awe last year.
+Committee for Green Foothills’ members*, join us for an moderately strenuous 4-mile evening hike in Coyote Valley Open Space Preserve with Craige Edgerton, long-time open space advocate.
+If we time it right, you’ll catch the sun setting just as the moon is rising.

 *Committee for Green Foothills’ members are those who have a made a donation in the past year.

-Join us for a special afternoon in celebration of Committee for Green Foothills’ 56-year legacy and two people who have dedicated their lives to protecting open space and connecting people to nature.
+Join us for a special afternoon in celebration of Committee for Green Foothills’ 57-year legacy and people who have dedicated their lives to protecting open space.
 Past honorees include Congresswoman Anna Eshoo, Congresswoman Jackie Speier, Congressman Pete McCloskey, California Coastal Commission chief Peter Douglas, National Park Ranger and author Shelton Johnson, and the famed musician and activist Joan Baez.

-We hope you will join us Sunday, September 23, 2018 for wine and hors d’oeuvres as we honor these inspirational leaders in the national open space movement.
+We hope you will join us Sunday, September 22, 2019 for wine and hors d’oeuvres as we celebrate this inspirational environmental advocate!

-For Sponsorship opportunities or to learn more about our honorees, visit our event page.
+For Sponsorship opportunities or to learn more about our honoree, visit our event page.

 Tickets start at $125 and will be available July 1st.